-Section 1.
-Employee Information than the first day of employment, but not st complete an d sign Se ection 1 c of Form I-9 no later Last Name (Family Name) First Name (Given Name) Middle Initial liddle Initial Other Last Names Used (if any) Address (Street Number and Name) Apt.
-Number City or Town State ZIP Code Date of Birth (mm/dd/yyyy) U.S. Social Security Number Employee's E-mail Address Employee's Telephone Number Telephone Number I am aware that federal law provides for connection with the completion of this f I attest, under penalty of perjury, that I a orm. or use of false do cuments in 1.
-A citizen of the United States in (check one of the 10110 ring boxe 2.
-A noncitizen national of the United States (Coo instructions) 3.
-A lawful permanent resident (Alien Reg S Numb or): 4.
-An alien authorized to work until (expiration of the state of the s Aliens authorized to work must provide only one of the following document numbers to complete Form I-9: An Alien Registration Number/USCIS Number OR Form I-94 Admission Number OR Foreign Passport Number.
-QR Code - Section 1 Do Not Write In This Space Alien Registration Number/USCIS Number: OR 2.
-Form I-94 Admission Number: OR Foreign Passport Number: Country of Issuance: Oddinity of issuance.
-Signature of Employee Today's Dat e (mm/dd /уууу) Preparer and/or Translator Certif I did not use a preparer or translator.
-(Fields below must be completed and signal A preparer(s) and/or tra ed when preparers ar anslator(nd/or tra anslators assist an empl oyee in c completing g Section 1.)
-I attest, under penalty of perjury, that I h knowledge the information is true and c compl etion of S Section 1 of th is form a and that to the best of my Signature of Preparer or Translator Today's [Date (mm/ (dd/yyyy) Last Name (Family Name) First Name e (Given Name) Address (Street Number and Name) City or Town State ZIP Code 1 1
+than the first day of employment, but not before accepting a job offer.)
+Last Name (Family Name) First Name (Given Name) Middle Initial Other Last Names Used (if any) Address (Street Number and Name) Apt.
+Number City or Town State ZIP Code Date of Birth (mm/dd/yyyy) U.S. Social Security Number Employee's E-mail Address Employee's Telephone Number I am aware that federal law provides for imprisonment and/or fines for false statements or use of false documents in connection with the completion of this form.
+I attest, under penalty of perjury, that I am (check one of the following boxes): ner Date of Birth (mm/dd/yyyy) U.S. Social Security Number Employee's E-mail Address Employee's Telephone Number I am aware that federal law provides for imprisonment and/or fines for false statements or use of false documents in connection with the completion of this form. per I am aware that federal law provides for imprisonment and/or fines for false statements or use of false documents in connection with the completion of this form. oer connection with the completion of this form. i attest, under penalty of perjury, that I am (check one of the following boxes): 1.
+A citizen of the United States 2.
+A noncitizen national of the United States (See instructions) 3.
+A lawful permanent resident (Alien Registration Number/USCIS Number): 4.
+An alien authorized to work until (expiration date, if applicable, mm/dd/yyyy): Some aliens may write "N/A" in the expiration date field.
+(See instructions) OR Code - Section 1 Aliens authorized to work must provide only one of the following document numbers to complete Form I-9: An Alien Registration Number/USCIS Number OR Form I-94 Admission Number OR Foreign Passport Number.
+Do Not Write In This Space 1.
+Alien Registration Number/USCIS Number: OR 2.
+Form I-94 Admission Number: OR 3.
+Foreign Passport Number: Country of Issuance: Signature of Employee Today's Date (mm/dd/yyyy) Today 3 Date (minifully) Preparer and/or Translator Certification (check one): I did not use a preparer or translator.
+A preparer(s) and/or translator(s) assisted the employee in completing Section 1.
+(Fields below must be completed and signed when preparers and/or translators assist an employee in completing Section 1.)
+I attest, under penalty of perjury, that I have assisted in the completion of Section 1 of this form and that to the best of my knowledge the information is true and correct.
+Signature of Preparer or Translator Today's Date (mm/dd/yyyy) Last Name (Family Name) First Name (Given Name) Address (Street Number and Name) City or Town State ZIP Code